Rikk-Bera/Credit-score-prediction/README.md

 ### 6. **Machine Learning Model**

 A `RandomForestRegressor` is trained on the features with the calculated score as a synthetic target.
-The model is saved as `credit_score_model.pkl` for further use or API deployment.
+The model is saved as `credit_score_checker.pkl` for further use or API deployment.

 ---

 ## Output Files

-* `credit_score_model.pkl`: Trained model file (useful for inference on new wallets)
+* `credit_score_checker.pkl`: Trained model file (useful for inference on new wallets)

 ---